Krabbe Disease,

 They mainly focus on managing symptoms and providing supportive care.
 Some of the interventions include physical therapy, occupational therapy, and medications to control pain and seizures.

-Early diagnosis, usually through newborn screening, can help in initiating interventions sooner, potentially improving outcomes.
+Early diagnosis, typically through newborn screening, can facilitate the initiation of interventions sooner, potentially leading to improved outcomes.

 Enzyme Replacement Therapy (ERT)